Doppler Shift Mitigation in a Chip-Scale Atomic Beam Clock: Discussion

 \section{Discussion}

 Utilizing the resonant light shifts induced by CPT-Ramsey spectroscopy in our system, we find an approach that can be used to null the clock sensitivity to laser frequency fluctuations.
 These resonant light shifts are found to agree qualitatively with predictions based on imbalanced decay in the CPT $\Lambda$-system, with the magnitude of the effect explained by the distribution of Doppler detunings probed in our cm-scale beam system.
 We have also demonstrated that coarse control of the laser detuning sensitivity $\chi$ is achieved through proper choice of excited state, while fine control is achieved by tuning the optical pumping rate and Rabi frequency ratio.
+The existence of two control parameters ensures tunability for the laser frequency sensitivity even in cases when one of the parameters must remain fixed (e.g. half-hyperfine modulation where $\omegaratio \approx 1$).
 This implies that our Doppler cancellation scheme is relatively flexible and may be useful in a number of clock configurations where suppression of laser frequency sensitivity is desired.

+A laser frequency sensitivity of $\chi~<~0.2 \ \rm{Hz/MHz}$ is easily achieved in multiple experimental configurations with $\fprime = 2$.
+This implies a required laser frequency stability of $\approx 100 \ \rm{kHz}$ to reach the low $10^{-12}$ level for the clock's fractional frequency stability.
+To maintain $\chi~<~0.2 \ \rm{Hz/MHz}$, we estimate that the laser power and Rabi-rate ratio must be controlled to $\approx 5 \ \%$, depending on the exact combination of parameters chosen to null the laser frequency sensitivity.
+The ultimate control requirements for laser power and Rabi-rate ratio will likely depend on the off-resonant light shifts in the system, which are independent of laser frequency for reasonable $\delta_L$~\cite{zhu_theoretical_2000, levi_light_2000, pollock_ac_2018}.
+Further study of these off-resonant shifts is necessary to determine the performance limitations of CSABCs.

 More complete modeling is needed to fully characterize the resonant light shifts in this system.
 Multi-level simulations have been explored extensively in vapor cell-based clocks, and recently, state-multipole measurements have enabled monitoring of the complex ground state population distribution in a CPT system ~\cite{householder_measuring_2025}.
 Similar results to the current investigation were reported in ~\cite{tsygankov_branching_2024}, where unequal ground state populations were found to induce nonlinear shifts of the clock frequency vs. optical power.
 Because many light shift suppression techniques rely on a linear dependence of the error signal on the CPT intensity, these nonlinear shifts present a challenge for long-term clock stability.